Astro-Sean/AutoPHoT/README.md

 The Automated Photometry of Transients (AutoPhOT) pipeline allows for rapid and automatic analysis of image data for transient events.

-The pipeline is built from the ground up based on Python 3 and makes great us of astropy packages.
+The novel pipeline is built from the ground up, based on Python3 and makes use of Astropy packages.
 AutoPhOT is able to handle homogenised data from different telescopes and applies techniques such as image calibration, image subtraction and novel PSF fitting in an automated and intelligent way.

 **Project is currently in beta stage.
 Feedback is appreciated.
 email: sean.brennan2@ucdconnect.ie [subject: github autophot]**